getcatch/catch-ios-sdk/Sources/Catch/Catch.docc/Catch.md

 #### Overview
 The Catch SDK offers a set of preconfigured UI Widgets which can be easily dropped into your applications.
-For more information on each of the avilable UI widgets and their use cases, view the Widgets topic below.
+For more information on each of the available UI widgets and their use cases, view the Widgets topic below.

 #### Styling Widgets